dishakamale/disha_website/content/authors/admin/_index.md

     url: https://wordpress.lehigh.edu/robotics/

 # Short bio (displayed in user profile at end of posts)
 bio:  Hello!
-I am a Ph.D. candidate at Lehigh University under the guidance of Dr. Cristian-Ioan Vasile.
+I am a Ph.D. candidate at Lehigh University advised by Dr. Cristian-Ioan Vasile.
+My research interests are perception-aware planning and

 # Interests to show in About widget
 interests: